UR91K/UR91K/README.md

-I am a student learning Python and Rust in order to develop desktop applications.
+Currently using Java and Rust to develop desktop applications.